sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 35. Remove few VLANs randomly after executing the command to create a range of VLANs.
 Check for the existence of the rest of the VLANs.

-# 9 Internal Design Information
-FDB Flush options:
-1. Send bulk flush from Orchagent to SAI.
-Delete of MAC in Orchagent DB, STATE_DB and ASIC_DB to be done in the individual MAC delete callback from SAI.
-	- The approach causes issues with reference count in sai_redis. sai_redis maintains a MAC reference count on the bridge port.
-When we send a bulk flush request, this reference count is not decremented.
-Its decremented only when AGE event is received from SAI.
-So, we need to wait until response it received for all MAC before issuing a bridge port delete from portsorch.
-For this we need to maintain a reference count in portsorch also and prevent any other configuration on the port to go to sai_redis until reference count is 0.
-This can also open up other race conditions.

-2. Send bulk flush from Orchagent to SAI.
-SAI responds with a bulk flush response, which is used to delete MAC from ASIC_DB, Orchagent DB and STATE_DB.
-	- With this approach, syncd notification thread can get stuck for significant time doing inefficient traversal and retrieval of individual entries from ASIC_DB, as the DB does not support any bulk operation.

-3. Delete MAC one by one.
-	- With this approach HW MAC flush will be slower than bulk flush in Hardware.
-But, there are no issues with reference count and all opearations like removing port from vlan, flushign FDB and deleting bridge port happen in same thread context.
-	- We are going with approach in 2.0 release.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTYxODMyMjgsMTcwMzYwNjE4LDUzNTg0NT
 MwMiwtOTg2NjM0Mjk0LDQ4MDAzODgsLTE3MDI2MTQzMDksMTgz